-AOP 2617 Microsoft Outlook and Meeting Planning 3 credits: 3 hours lecture/week
+AOP 2617 Microsoft Outlook and Meeting Planning

 This course focuses on the collaborative use of Microsoft Outlook including electronic mail, calendars, contacts, tasks, and email etiquette.
 Students will utilize additional tools for successful meeting planning and management.
 Virtual meetings and collaboration with colleagues will be covered.
 (Prerequisites: None).